-The initial sample of PSUs is 5 650 census areas, while the approximate final sample size is 33 900 dwelling units, constituting an overall quarterly sampling fraction of 0.6%.
-The response rate amounts to 25 600 dwelling units per quarter,
+The initial sample of PSUs consists of the 5 650 census areas, while the approximate final sample size is 33 900 dwelling units per quarter, constituting an overall quarterly sampling fraction of 0.6%.
 Each quarterly sample consists of five panels interviewed for five quarters consecutively until rotated out of the sample.

 The weights are based on post-stratification to 12 age groups, sex and the 77 districts.
-Demographic figures for each quarter of 2009 were forecasted from the definitive demographic data for end-of-year 2008, assuming a migration and natural increase.
+Demographic figures for each quarter of 2010 were forecasted from the definitive demographic data for end-of-year 2009, taken into account migration and natural increase of population.

-The LFS data are collected in first visits with face-to-face interviews, with repeat interviews being partly done by telephone (21%).
-In the second quarter, when ad hoc module is surveyed, almost all interviews are face-to-face.
-Interviews are conducted using electronic questionnaires with few exceptions.
+The LFS data are collected in first visits with face-to-face interviews, with repeat interviews being partly done by telephone (22%).
+The majority of the interviews were conducted with the assistance of electronic equipment (CAPI) with few exceptions.
 All persons aged 15 years or more and living in the sampled dwellings are interviewed.